Strongly homotopy Lie algebras and deformations of calibrated submanifolds: Introduction

 In the present paper we propose a new approach to deformation of calibrated submanifolds.
 Firstly, we do not look for a Harvey-Lawson type identity.
-Instead, using the first cousin principle we characterize $\varphi$-calibrated submanifolds up to first oder via the vector-valued form $\hat \varphi \in \Om^*(M, TM)$ that is obtained from $\varphi$ by contraction with the metric (Lemma \ref{lem:cal1}).
+Instead, using the first cousin principle we characterize $\varphi$-calibrated submanifolds up to first order via the vector-valued form $\hat \varphi \in \Om^*(M, TM)$ that is obtained from $\varphi$ by contraction with the metric (Lemma \ref{lem:cal1}, see also Remark \ref{rem:prn}).
 Motivated by Lemma \ref{lem:cal1}, we introduce the notion of a $\Psi$-submanifold (Definition \ref{def:psisubm}) and develop a general deformation theory for closed $\Psi$-submanifolds for any square-zero element $\Psi$ of odd degree in the graded Lie algebra $\Om^*(M, TM)$, using strongly homotopy Lie algebras (Proposition \ref{prop:mc}).
 This generalizes the assignment of a strongly homotopy Lie algebra to a complex submanifold (Remark \ref{rem:compl}).
+In particular, we show that under some natural assumptions, the deformation space of $\Psi$-submanifolds is a finite dimensional analytic space (Theorem \ref{thm:Main-Psi}).

-Further we observe that the deformation problem for $\varphi$-calibrated submanifolds in $(M, g, \varphi)$ is equivalent to the deformation problem of $\varphi\wedge dt$-calibrated submanifolds in $(M\times S^1, g + dt ^2, \varphi \wedge dt)$, which, in its turn, is equivalent to the deformation problem of $\widehat{\varphi \wedge dt}$-submanifolds in $M \times S^1$.
-As a result, using further analytic and an (over determined) elliptic property of the defining equation for $\hat \varphi$-submanifolds, we prove that both the formal and the smooth deformation problems for a closed $\varphi$-calibrated submanifold in $(M, g, \varphi)$ are encoded in its associated $L_\infty$-algebra (Theorem \ref{thm:main}).
+Applying this to a parallel calibration, we prove that the moduli space of $\hat \varphi$-submanifolds within a given $\varphi$-transversal homology class is an analytic space and hence, both the formal and the smooth deformation problem for closed $\varphi$-calibrated submanifolds in $(M, g, \varphi)$ are encoded in its associated $L_\infty$-algebra (Theorem \ref{thm:main}).